santosh-vm/CodeChallenge/README.md

 Headspace Excel sheet code challenge.

-I have used the ideas to design the excel sheet from here https://github.com/zhouchaoyuan/excelPanel
+I have used the ideas from here https://github.com/zhouchaoyuan/excelPanel to draw the excel sheet.